 If you or a loved one have suffered serious side effects, or your loved one has died from the use a dangerous drug, you may be able to file a dangerous drug claim.
-Contact the Law Offices of Michael A. DeMayo, L.L.P. ® to schedule your free initial consultation.
+Contact DeMayo Law Offices, L.L.P. ® to schedule your free initial consultation.

 Darvocet and Darvon are registered trademarks of Xanodyne Pharmaceuticals, Inc., and are only used here to identify the products in question.
 This law firm is not associated with, sponsored by, or affiliated with the Food and Drug Administration or Xanodyne Pharmaceuticals, Inc.